 This guide outlines how to use Tor Browser on Linux.

-Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and where you are connecting.
-The service also protects you from the Tor network itself—you can have good assurance that you’ll remain anonymous to other Tor users.
+Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and from where you are connecting.
+The service also protects you from the Tor network itself—so you can have good assurance that you’ll remain anonymous to other Tor users.

 Keep in mind that only activities you do inside of Tor Browser itself will be anonymized.
-Having Tor Browser installed on your computer does not make things you do on the same computer using other software (such as your regular web browser).
+Having Tor Browser installed on your computer does not make anonymous things you do on the same computer using other software (such as your regular web browser).
 But there are steps you can take to protect that data too, if needed.